-Sarah Adam-Gedge BBus (Acc), CA, GAICD, Member IoD (NZ) Sarah was appointed to the Board in February 2023.
+BBus (Acc), CA, GAICD, Member IoD (NZ) Independent Non-Executive Director

+Sarah was appointed to the Board in February 2023.
 She has expertise in digital and technology businesses with an executive background that includes 12 years at IBM Global Business Services, and 8 years as CEO of Avanade Australia, Publicis Sapient Australia and Wipro Limited Australia and New Zealand.

-Independent Non-Executive Director Sarah has extensive international experience as a result of leadership roles in global information technology companies, and significant experience driving growth initiatives, working with customers and in different markets.
+Sarah has extensive international experience as a result of leadership roles in global information technology companies, and significant experience driving growth initiatives, working with customers and in different markets.
 Prior to joining IBM, Sarah was a Consulting Managing Partner at PWC, and Audit and Business Consulting Partner at Arthur Andersen.
 Sarah is a Chartered Accountant and graduate of the Australian Institute of Company Directors.

-She is a Director of Austal Limited (ASX: ASB) where she serves as Deputy Chair, Chair of the Audit and Risk Committee and is a member of the Nomination and Remuneration Committee.
-Sarah is also on the board of Cricket Australia where she is a member of the Audit and Risk Committee, and the National Aboriginal and Torres Strait Islander Cricket Advisory Committee, and has recently joined the board of Bravura Solutions Ltd (ASX:BVS).
+She is a Director of Austal Limited (ASX: ASB) where she serves as Deputy Chairman, Chair of the Audit and Risk Committee and is a member of the Nomination and Remuneration Committee.
+She is also on the Board of Cricket Australia as a member of the Audit and Risk Committee, and the National Aboriginal and Torres Strait Islander Cricket Advisory Committee.